 The data channel application sent in a bootstrap data channel may be updated at any time, automatically or interactively, using normal HTTP procedures.

-A bootstrap data channel must be configured as ordered, reliable, with normal SCTP multiplexing priority, and using HTTP as subprotocol (not encapsulating HTTP in TCP), represented by the following, example SDP "a=dcmap" line, which therefore must be present in each data channel media description in an SDP offer from a DCMTSI client in terminal:
+A bootstrap data channel must be configured as ordered, reliable, with normal SCTP multiplexing priority.
+The bootstrap data channel shall use a well-defined sub-protocol.
+The sub-protocol should be HTTP (not encapsulating HTTP in TCP), represented by the following, example SDP "a=dcmap" line, which therefore must be present in each data channel media description in an SDP offer from a DCMTSI client in terminal:

 a=dcmap:0 subprotocol="http"

-Any other data channels used by the data channel application JavaScript(s) sent in the bootstrap data channel must be represented in an updated SDP as additional "a=dcmap" lines with stream ID values starting from 1000, using stream ID numbers from the JavaScript(s).
+When the HTTP subprotocol is used, any other data channels used by the data channel application JavaScript(s) sent in the bootstrap data channel must be represented in an updated SDP as additional "a=dcmap" lines with stream ID values starting from 1000, using stream ID numbers from the JavaScript(s).